 Other valves to open would be exterior service valve and the in-line exterior service valve.
-(See drain valves and their access in this section).
+The exterior water service shut off valve should be closed and the water service faucet drained when operating the water system during freezing weather.
+Parts of the feed line are outside the heated area of the motorhome and could be damaged by freezing.
+See drain valves and their access in this section